How to Backpack in Mesmerizing Kathmandu – Nepal with a Budget below 5000 for a week

 Bhaktapur Durbar Square Near Kathmandu

-Bhaktapur Durbar Square is a UNESCO world heritage site situated in current Bhaktapur town,13 KM from Thamel on the way to Nagarkot.
-It is the royal palace of Bhaktapur kingdom.
-The complex consist of four distinct squares and the whole area is known as Bhaktapur Durbar.
-Golden gate, lion gate, Bhariyavanth temple, the statute of Bhupatindra Malla etc.. are the Main attractions here.
+Bhaktapur Durbar Square is a UNESCO world heritage site situated in current Bhaktapur town, 13 km from Thamel on the way to Nagarkot.
+It is the Royal Palace of Bhaktapur kingdom.
+The complex consists of four distinct squares and the whole area is known as Bhaktapur Durbar.
+Golden Gate, Lion Gate, Bhariyavanth Temple, the Statue of Bhupatindra Malla etc.. are the main attractions here.
+Actually the beauty of this place is what take me to Halebeedu, a world heritage site in Karnataka, India.

 Nagarkot – Kathmandu